Mokel-on/CC-Server/README.md

-# CC-Backend

-Cloud Computing
-1. GCP Introduction
+# GCP Introduction

--.
-Setup Account and creating a project
+1. Setup Account And Creating a Project

--.
-Cloud Shell Introduction
+2. Cloud Shell Introduction

-2. Google Cloud SDK
+# Google Cloud SDK

--.
-Installation and Configuration if SDK
+1. Installation and configuration if SDK